G-WYWB04REWY

 3. Continue to provide opportunities for families to visit school outside of the typical open house times.
 Multiple tours, morning and afternoon information seasons.
 Provide virtual meetings and virtual interviews for added flexibility.

-4. Have become test optional to drop the cost barrier of testing for underserved communities.
+4. Have become test optional to drop the cost barrier ($150/test) of testing for underserved communities.

 5. Continue to meet with Relocation Managers to connect to families moving to Miami.